lukastymo/siads-643-week2-assignment/README.md

 ## Set up

-To set up the script install necessary requirements:
+To set up the script install place the dataset inside datasets folder and install necessary requirements:

 ```bash
 pip install -r requirments.txt
 ```

+You can use the default csv already there: presidents.csv

 ## Running

-Run the script:
+Run the script with default parameters:

 ```bash
 python main.py datasets/presidents.csv